chriskpeterson/vuepress2/docs/rewrites.md

 ### Rewrite

-#### Powering on and off
+## First-time setup
+#### Connecting peripherals

-::: note
+::: tip

-The RealPresense Group series proximity sensor senses movement up to two inches from the sensor.
+The RealPresense Group series proximity sensor powers on and off when it senses movement.
+The proximity sensor senses movement up to two inches from the sensor.

 :::

 1. With the system powered off, connect all peripheral devices to the main unit.
-2. Power on the system using he proximity power switch.
+2. Power on the system using the proximity power switch.

 ### Explanation